benchttp/engine/README.md

 ## About

 `benchttp/engine` runs benchmarks on specified endpoints.
-Highly configurable, it can serve many purposes such as monitoring (paired with our [webapp](https://www.benchttp.app)), CI tool (with output templates) or as a simple testing tool at development time.
+Highly configurable, it can serve many purposes such as monitoring (paired with our [webapp](https://www.benchttp.app)), CI integration (with test suites) or as a simple testing tool at development time.

 ## Installation